How to Apply – Canadians and Permanent Residents

 Please note that your application form, transcripts/mark sheets, and other documentation submitted become the property of the MITT and will not be returned.

 Step 2: Apply online

-Each post-secondary program application requires payment of the applicable fees:
+Each program selected requires payment of the applicable application fees:

-- Cyber Defense and Cloud Administration, Network and Computer Technology, and Software Developer Programs: $215 per application/program (includes PAT fee)
+- Cyber Defense and Cloud Administration, Network and Systems Administrator, and Software Developer Programs: $215 per application/program (includes PAT/TPAT fee)